Culture of Saudi Arabia

 The cultural setting of Saudi Arabia is greatly influenced by the Arab and Islamic culture.
-The society is in general deeply religious, conservative, traditional, and family-oriented.
+The society is, in general, deeply religious, conservative, traditional, and family-oriented.
 Many attitudes and traditions are centuries-old, derived from Arab civilization and Islamic heritage.
-However, its culture has also been affected by rapid change, as the country was transformed from an impoverished nomadic society into a rich commodity producer in just a few years in the 1970s.
+However, its culture has also been affected by rapid change, as the country was transformed from an impoverished Bedouin society into a rich commodity producer in just a few years in the 1970s.
 This change has also been affected by and the result of a number of factors including the communications revolution and external scholarships.
-The most recent ruler or king of Saudi is King Salman of Saudi Arabia.
+The most current ruler of Saudi Arabia is King Salman.

-The Wahhabi Islamic movement, which arose in the 18th century and is sometimes described as austerely puritanical, now predominates in the country.
+The Wahhabi movement movement, which arose in the 18th century and is sometimes described as austerely puritanical, now predominates in the country.
 Following the principle of "enjoining good and forbidding wrong", there are many limitations and prohibitions on behavior and dress which are strictly enforced both legally and socially, often more so than in other Muslim countries.
-However, many of the traditional restrictions have been lifting recently by the government including allowing women to drive and many other female-related issues.
+However, many of the traditional restrictions have been lifted recently by the government including allowing women to drive and many other female-related issues.
 On the other hand, the things prohibited by Islam are banned in the country, for example, alcoholic beverages are strictly prohibited.

 Daily life is dominated by Islamic observance.
 Five times each day, Muslims are called to prayer from the minarets of mosques scattered throughout the country.
-Because Friday is the holiest day for Muslims, the weekend is Friday-Saturday.
-In accordance with Wahhabi doctrine, only two religious holidays, Eid al-Fitr and Eid al-Adha, were publicly recognized, until 2006 when a non-religious holiday, the September 23 national holiday (which commemorates the unification of the kingdom) was reintroduced.
+Because Friday is the holiest day for Muslims, the weekend is Friday to Saturday.
+In accordance with Islamic doctrine, only two religious holidays, Eid al-Fitr and Eid al-Adha, were publicly recognized, until 2006 when a non-religious holiday, the September 23 national holiday (which commemorates the unification of the kingdom) was reintroduced.
 In terms of gender relations, Saudi Arabia's norms usually discourage non-familial free mixing between the sexes.

 History

+The area of modern-day Saudi Arabia formerly consisted of mainly four distinct historical regions: Hejaz, Najd and parts of Eastern Arabia (Al-Ahsa), and Southern Arabia ('Asir).
+It was founded in 1932 by Abdulaziz bin Abdul Rahman, also known as Ibn Saud in Western countries.
+Abdulaziz united the four regions into a single state through a series of conquests beginning in 1902 with the capture of Riyadh, the ancestral home of his family.
+Saudi Arabia has since been an absolute monarchy governed along Islamist lines.
+Saudi Arabia is sometimes called "the Land of the Two Holy Mosques", in reference to Al-Masjid al-Haram (in Mecca) and Al-Masjid an-Nabawi (in Medina), the two holiest places in Islam.

 Religion

-The land of Hijaz, particularly Makkah and Madinah, is the place where Islam was firstly established.
+The land of Hijaz, particularly Mecca and Medina, is the place where Islam was firstly established.
 Thus, the majority of its population are Muslims.
-Moreover, Qur’an is considered the constitution of Saudi Arabia and the Islamic law "sharia’" is the main legal source.
+Moreover, Qur'an is considered the constitution of Saudi Arabia and the Islamic law "sharia'" is the main legal source.
 In Saudi Arabia, Islam is not just adhered politically by the government but also it has a great influence on the people's culture and everyday life.